trixi-framework/HOHQMesh.jl/docs/src/tutorials/straight_outer_boundary.md

 1. Set the lower left corner point of the domain $(x_0, y_0)$, define the element size in each spatial direction
    $\Delta x$ and $\Delta y$, and the number of steps taken in each direction $N_x, N_y$.
 The resulting background grid will have the extent $[x_0, x_0 + N_x \Delta x]$ by $[y_0, y_0 + N_y \Delta y]$.
-For this example, we set a background grid of Cartesian elements with size one in each dimension we use the following commands
+For this example, we set a background grid of Cartesian elements with size one in each dimension with the following commands
    ```julia
    lower_left = [0.0, 0.0, 0.0]